hyurl/alar/README.md

 instances, that said, the instance served remotely can still be watched and reloaded on the remote server individually.

-In the above example, since the `remote-service` module import `index` module as well, which starts the watcher, when the `user` module is changed, the `remote-service` will reload the module as expected, and the `app` calls it remotely will get the new result as expected.
+In the above example, since the `remote-service` module imports `app` module as well, which starts the watcher, when the `user` module is changed, the `remote-service` will reload the module as expected, and the `index` calls it remotely will get the new result as expected.

 For more details, please check the [API documentation](./api.md).